Skip to main content

 Calculating...

-Navigating investment options as a US citizen in the UK isn’t just complex - it can be truly stressful.
-Dual tax obligations, strict reporting rules and limited product choices often leave people thinking: where do I even start?
+Navigating investment options as a US citizen in the UK is both complex and stressful.
+Dual tax obligations, strict reporting rules and limited product choices often leave people thinking ‘where do I even start?’

 This guide highlights the key mistakes to avoid, introduces practical, compliant options and explains why specialist advice makes the difference.

-• How does paying tax as a US expat in the UK work?
+• Paying tax as a US expat in the UK

 US taxes are based on citizenship, so you must file a US return even if you live in the UK.
 At the same time, UK tax rules can apply too, creating overlapping obligations where mistakes can be costly.